 16 Translation screen

 17 Save the changes done in the translation screen

 18 Time of last editing

 The translation is always done from English which is referred as a source text.
-All translators are also free to consult existing translations which can be accessed through (6) languages-button.
+All translators are also free to consult other translations which can be accessed through (6) languages-button.

 - When any text is placed between bouble brackets like this: [[sample text]], the code will make an active * sybmol which reveals the text between the double brackets when activated.